 The project area includes Queens Plaza North to Queens Plaza South, from Northern Boulevard/Queens Plaza East to 21st Street.
 The project aims to improve the flow of traffic and enhance the pedestrian environment with new sidewalks, curbs, plantings, landscaped traffic medians, and improved lighting.

 The project will also include a 1.5-acre open space with artisan-designed benches and pavers, a bikeway, and a pedestrian walkway.
 The project is supported by $37.7 million in federal funds and $6.6 million in City Capital funds.

-The new 1.5-acre open space at Queens Plaza will turn a former commuter parking lot into a green oasis, with an array of benches and plantings to make the space an inviting public place.
-The park will feature non-invasive, drought-tolerant native plantings and Artist Michael Singer designed a system of interlocking, permeable pavers that will direct stormwater to the plantings.
+Dutch Kills Green, the new 1.5-acre open space at Queens Plaza, turned a former commuter parking lot into a green oasis, with an array of benches and plantings to make the space an inviting public place.
+The park features non-invasive, drought-tolerant native plantings and artist Michael Singer designed a system of interlocking, permeable pavers that will direct stormwater to the plantings.

 Wallace Robert & Todd's design for Queens Plaza received The American Institute of Architects/NY's 2008 Merit Award.

 NYCEDC held a contest to name this new, sustainably-designed 1.5 acre open space at the eastern end of Queens Plaza in Long Island City.
 The former John F. Kennedy commuter parking lot has been transformed into a green space that features wetlands, native plantings, artist-designed benches and paving.
 The City received more than 600 submissions for its contest to name the new green space, and the Mayor unveiled the plaque with the winning name, Dutch Kills Green, submitted by both Harry Charalambides and James Stark, which was chosen by a panel of City and community representatives.